Close

 States are required to test all third- through eighth-grade students in reading and math every year and at least once in high school.
 The exact dates and years vary, so get the testing schedule from your child’s new school as soon as possible.
 Put the dates on a calendar so you don’t plan a vacation or schedule a dentist appointment during those days.

-Ask the principal, the guidance counselor or your child’s teacher about what your child is expected to know in the new school district.
-It’s possible your child’s prior school had a different curriculum.
+Ask the principal, the guidance counselor or your student’s teacher about what your student is expected to know in the new school district.
+It’s possible your student’s prior school had a different curriculum.
 Most school districts have websites with detailed information about knowledge expectations.
 Your installation school liaison can assist if you can’t locate that information.

 Standardized tests theoretically measure how well a student and the school are performing.
 In some states, these tests determine which students will graduate or go on to the next grade.

-These reports are the best and most accurate information for making the right school selection for your child.
-Visit your state’s department of education website or the district’s website to view your child’s future school report.
+These reports are the best and most accurate information for making the right school selection for your student.
+Visit your state’s department of education website or the district’s website to view your student’s future school report.

-If your child qualifies for test-taking accommodations, those accommodations must be documented in the child’s Individualized Education Program, or IEP, or the 504 Plan.
-Find out more about the accommodations for which your child may qualify from the Exceptional Family Member Program or school liaison staff.
+If your student qualifies for test-taking accommodations, you will need to document those accommodations in the student’s Individualized Education Program, or IEP, or the 504 Plan.
+Find out more about which accommodations your student may qualify for from the Exceptional Family Member Program or school liaison staff.
 Additionally, you can access a Military OneSource special needs consultation.
-Consultants can answer your questions and concerns related to your child with special needs.
+Consultants can answer questions and concerns related to your family member with special needs.
 Call 800-342-9647, log in to start a secure live chat or view overseas calling options.

 Resources, Benefits and Military OneSource Services for Pre-K to 12 Education